Code-Institute-Submissions/Vesss-ves-weather-app/README.md

 To further advance the user experience, the results also shows an icon of the current weahter on the top-left corner, alongside with the temperature and text-description of the weather.

 ## Products and Cart
-The products page is titled 'Merchandise' and contains 3 items:
+The products page is titled 'Get a T-shirt' and contains 3 items:
 ![Products](https://i.ibb.co/fD7CJ4Z/Products-page.png)

 When the user clicks on an item, he gets to see it on a separate item details page: